mdevlamynck/elm-symfony-bridge/README.md

 [![parcel plugin](https://img.shields.io/npm/v/parcel-plugin-elm-symfony-bridge?label=parcel%20plugin&logo=parcel%20plugin)](https://www.npmjs.com/package/parcel-plugin-elm-symfony-bridge)

 Webpack and Parcel plugin exposing Symfony's translations and routing to Elm.
-The translations are available through the `Trans.{domain}` Elm module and the routing is available through the `Routing` Elm module.
+The translations are available through the `Trans.<domain>` Elm module and the routing is available through the `Routing` Elm module.

 For more information see [Webpack](webpack/README.md) or [Parcel](parcel/README.md) specific documentation.